-Associate Director for Research, Oklahoma Tobacco Research Center, Co-Leader, Cancer Prevention and Control Program, Associate Professor, Department of Family and Preventive Medicine
+Director of Intervention Research, Oklahoma Tobacco Research Center, Co-Leader, Cancer Prevention and Control Program, Professor, Department of Family and Preventive Medicine

-Damon J. Vidrine, DrPH serves as the Program Co-Leader for the Cancer Prevention and Control Program at the Stephenson Cancer Center and the Associate Director of Research for the Oklahoma Tobacco Research Center.
-In addition, he is an associate professor in the Department of Family and Preventive Medicine at the University of Oklahoma, College of Medicine.
+Damon J. Vidrine, DrPH serves as the Program Co-Leader for the Cancer Prevention and Control Program at the Stephenson Cancer Center and the Director of Intervention Research for the Oklahoma Tobacco Research Center.
+In addition, he is a professor in the Department of Family and Preventive Medicine at the University of Oklahoma, College of Medicine.

 He earned a DrPH from the University of Texas, School of Public Health in 2002 and completed a postdoctoral fellowship in cancer prevention at the University of Texas MD Anderson Cancer Center in the Department of Behavioral Science where he stayed on as faculty until 2015.